unibonn/htcondor-bonn/docs/_exercises/1_interactive_job.md

 You requested 1 core(s), 512 MB RAM, 35 kB disk space.
 {% endhighlight %}

+The `append` parameter causes the given content to be appended to the job ClassAd.
+The special character `+` identifies this attribute as a custom attribute which, in our test cluster, selects the environment we want to use.

 In the test cluster, we offer three different environments:

 | Operating System   | Value of ContainerOS |